 6.)
 The group’s hierarchy is reverse age-based, meaning the youngest individuals rank higher than the older ones.
 This arrangement most likely assures that the young will get enough food to survive.

 7.)
-The dwarf mongoose is diurnal (awake during the day).
+The dwarf mongoose is diurnal (active during the day).

 Did you know…?